Kong/kong/README.md

 ## Development

-If you are planning on developing on Kong, you'll need a development installation.
+If you are planning on developing in Kong, you'll need a development installation.
 The `next` branch holds the latest unreleased source code.

 You can read more about writing your own plugins in the [Plugin Development